PraveshMoelchand/gdse-in-practice/_posts/2020-05-13-tools-for-distributed-communication.md

 ### Tools for group discussions
 Here we will look into tools that do not require much interaction between the team members, but are always available and primarily used for asking question and general discussions.
 Several tools that focus on group discussions are Slack, Whatsapp, Trello, ChannelME, Flowdock, ProofHub, Twist, ChatWork and many more.
 These tools are used in almost every single project as they are often cheap and make sure that the teams remain connected.
-However there is more interaction required in order to build a healthy team relationship and maintain productivity.
-Thus only using these tools will not be sufficient in a remote setup.

 ### Tools for meetings